Coaching and Innovation

 • strengthening collaborations.

-• I have been teaching in academia all my life and since 2004 – at the University of Oxford;
+• I have been teaching in academia most of my life – at the University of Oxford (2004-2023);

 • I have conducted research on learning at the University of Oxford at the Department of Education, and I am a fellow of the Higher Education Academy in the UK.